mojowill/Mojo-Admin-Toolbox/readme.txt

 1. A simple to use options page.

 == Changelog ==

+= 1.2 =
+* Adding Image upload ability to options page.
+* THERE IS A SMALL BUG WITH THE LOGIN SCREEN LOGO CUSTOMISATION, A FIX WILL BE PUSHED ASAP!

 = 1.1 =
 * Adding option to customise from name and email address for emails sent from your Wordpress install.